iqbalyarkhan/old-website/content/2021-09-21--Micro-Frontend.md

 export default App;
 ```

-As explained, we're not importing `CalendarCard` into `calendar-container` and displaying it.
+As explained, we're now importing `CalendarCard` into `calendar-container` and displaying it.
 Now, if you run both `calendar-card` on `localhost:3000` and `calendar-container` on `localhost:3001` you should see this:

 ![Final](./images/mfe/final.png)